 I’m no shoe design guru, but I think I represent a fair approximation of the target market for this boot.
 I’ve hiked for many years in leather boots and only switched to trail shoes recently.
 Having a pair of leather boots for colder weather hiking, that maintained the same “ground feel” I’ve become used to, seemed like a good value proposition and worth investigating.

-Still as a hiker, I expected that the Vivobarefoot hiking boots would provide some level of ankle support, a stiff heel cup to lock my heel in place, and a modicum of thermal insulation from the cold ground.
-So I was surprised to find that the Vivobarefoot Off Road Hi hiking boot provides NONE of these!
+Still, as a hiker, I expected that the Vivobarefoot hiking boots would provide some level of ankle support, a stiff heel cup to lock my heel in place, and a modicum of thermal insulation from the cold ground.
+So I was surprised to find that the Vivobarefoot Tracker hiking boot provides NONE of these!

 What are these boots like?
 Well, they’re fairly lightweight and only weigh 31 ounces for the pair in a size EU 43, which I reckon is a US Men’s 10.
 They are very soft out of the box and have a soft, grippy sole that is mainly flat, without a distinguished heel.
 There’s good toe kick protection and a spacious toe box that I’ve come to expect on minimal style shoes.

 While it would be tempting to give this shoe a GONG! and be done with it, I can’t help thinking that Vivibarefoot is onto something.
-There probably is a market out there for people who like the security and scree protection that a hi top leather boot provides, but who also want a shoe that eases them into the minimalist barefoot world.
-I’m not sure the Off Trail is the proper design concept to meet their needs, but it’s good to see the company going down that path.
+There probably is a market out there for people who like the security and scree protection that a hi-top leather boot provides, but who also want a shoe that eases them into the minimalist barefoot world.
+I’m not sure the Tracker is the proper design concept to meet their needs, but it’s good to see the company going down that path.